 Dave Ramsey Says, “Responsible use of a credit card does not exist.”

 According to Time magazine, about 45 percent of card users carry a balance from month to month.
-But 55 percent, do not. – Source
+But 55 percent do not. – Source

 Responsible use of a credit card does exist.
 And less than half of all people carry balances month-to-month on their credit cards.

 Credit cards also provide consumers with greater financial security.
-When a transaction goes wonky and the incorrect amount gets charged or you have a problem with a merchant, using a credit card prevents that disputed amount from hitting your checking account.
+When a transaction goes wonky, and the incorrect amount gets charged, or you have a problem with a merchant, using a credit card prevents that disputed amount from hitting your checking account.
 It provides you with a financial buffer.

 Ramsey says, “If you “have to” use plastic, I suggest a debit card.
 I use them for travel and the occasional convenience of ordering something over the Internet or phone.
 Other than that, I use cash.”
 Awesome, but have you tried to rent a car with a debit card or cash?
-Many places just won’t do it.
-If you had a credit card, then there is no problem.
+Many places won’t do it.
+If you have a credit card, then there is no problem.

 But Ramsey seems to think other issues in life do not need such aggressive action or blanket elimination, like gun control.